iotaledger/iota-wiki/tutorials/pages/shimmerevm-setup.md

-# Setup ShimmerEVM and run Solidity Smart Contract
+# Connect to Shimmer EVM Testnet and deploy a Solidity Smart Contract

 :::info
-In this tutorial, we will setup ShimmerEVM, connect Metamask to it, get funded and deploy a smart contract in Solidity.
+In this tutorial, we will connect to Shimmer EVM Testnet, connect Metamask to it, get funded and deploy a smart contract in Solidity.
 :::

 ## Prerequisites